oneki/oneki.github.io/docs/overview/getting-started/004_global-state.md

 ```

 :::tip Immutability
 As mentioned above, the global state is immutable.
-Therefore, to update the cart, one must use cart.contcat() to build a new array and not cart.push().
+Therefore, to update the cart, one must use cart.contcat() to build a new array and not cart.push().<br/>
 Oneki.js handles transparently the immutability of the global state.
 The "cart" variable is a standard javascript object that you can manipulate like any other javascript object excepted it's frozen.

 **Advanced tip**: As the "cart" variable is immutable, the "Cart" component could use React.memo to be more performant